tuil-emt/pybinsim/README.rst

 ----------------

 Depending on the number of input channels (wave-file channels) the corresponding number of virtual sound sources is created.
 The filter for each sound source can selected and activitated via OSC messages.
 The messages basically contain the number index of the source for which the filter should be switched, an identifier string and a key to address the correct filter.
 Each key corresponds to one filter.

+pyBinSim now features upto three separate convolvers which enables you to exchange filter parts in real-time.
+Each convolver runs independently from the others and their results are summed together.
+This needs to be considered when creating the corresponding filters.

+Also, pyBinSim offers you the possibility to run the convolution on a CUDA based graphics card.
+Especially for long filters (several seconds) or/and multiple sound sources this can lead to a signficant speedup.

 Config parameter description: